 -

-Deploy a built-in gateway in to expose internal mesh services to external traffic.
-This guide walks through setting up MeshGatewayInstance and MeshGateway resources, defining routes with MeshHTTPRoute, configuring permissions, and securing the gateway with TLS.
+This guide walks through setting up MeshGatewayInstance and MeshGateway resources, defining Routes with MeshHTTPRoute, configuring permissions, and securing the gateway with TLS.

 -

-Overview and deployment guide for configuring a built-in gateway with Kong Mesh using MeshGateway, MeshGatewayInstance, and Dataplane resources in both Kubernetes and Universal environments.
+Learn about built-in gateways with Kong Mesh using MeshGateway, MeshGatewayInstance, and Dataplane resources in both Kubernetes and Universal environments.

 -